vimond/replay/docs/technical-topics.md

 All code being part of the exposed library should be annotated with Flow types, with the `// @flow` "directive" at the start of the file.

-Consumers of the library should automatically have the Flow types of Replay, components, and other exposed parts, available.
+The npm package is set up so that consumers automatically will have the Flow types of Replay, components, and other exposed parts, available.

 ## Styling and class name principles